lithah/chaotic-marbles/README.md

 <img width="1600" height="800" alt="pixil-frame-0(54)" src="https://github.com/user-attachments/assets/f92922d6-6b7f-4fc5-94c7-621d3dc703c5" />
-Breakout like game made to learn love2d
+                                   # Breakout like game made to learn love2d"

-I am trying to understand and learn how to code in Löve; and this project shows the progress made;
+I am trying to understand and learn how to code with Löve <3; and this project shows the progress made with it!

 # Currently Available
 - Menu
-- Playable game
+- 3 Levels
-- Settings menu
+- Settings
-- Music (by Alexvander and TeknoAxe, check them out!)
+- SFX & Music (by Alexvander and TeknoAxe, check them out!)
-- SFX

 # To do
 - More levels
 - Powerups